c1arissa/Type-on-Strap/_posts/2018-09-01-Wargame-OTW-Narnia.md

 val: 0xdeadbeef
 ```

 Great, we successfully changed the contents of `val` from `0x41414141` to `0xdeadbeef`, but no shell?!
 What happened here is that the shell closed before we were able to use it.
 So, we need a way to force the shell to stay open.
-This can be done using a trick that appends `cat` to the input to keep shell open.
+This can be done using a trick that appends `cat` to the input to keep the shell open.

 The trick is to append the cat command to the input
 cat /etc/narnia_pass/narnia1